What is Neuromuscular Therapy (NMT)?

 - Repetitive movement overload

-Ischemia is a deficiency of blood in a body part.
+This is a deficiency of blood in a body part.
 It could be due to a functional constriction or actual obstruction of a blood vessel.
-Neuromuscular therapy relieves muscle spasms and frees constricted blood vessels.
+Neuromuscular therapy and massage together relieve muscle spasms and frees constricted blood vessels.
 This allows normal blood flow to carry nutrients and oxygen to the muscles.

-Long-term muscle recovery depends on adherence to the sequence of each treatment stage and completion of each stage before going to the next.
+Long-term nerve / muscle recovery depends on adherence to the sequence of each treatment stage with completion of each step before going to the next.
+It’s a program and may take up to a few weeks to feel a difference.
+Everyone is different and the time varies which means you must be committed.

-2. Correction of structural problems to restore proper biomechanics
+2. Correction of structural problems to restore all balance

 Your body structure can end up distorted due to specific injury, disease process, or stress to an area from another cause.
-The NMT therapist performs a structural evaluation of the horizontal planes to determine how and where the forces of torque are disrupting your body.
+The NMT therapist performs a structural evaluation of the horizontal planes, brain and spinal cord connections, and overall mental awareness to determine where the force should be.

 3. Restoration of flexibility and re-education of neurological pathways

-By way of passive and active stretch techniques, NMT increases flexibility and re-educates neuromuscular structure.
+By adding passive and active stretch techniques to these treatment plans, NMT increases flexibility, ROM, and re-educates neuromuscular structure for enhanced performance.

 4. Restoration of strength

-After the first three stages, the muscle group is ready for strengthening through extensive exercise routines to restructure its proper form.
+After the first three stages, the muscle group is ready for strengthening through methods like band work, TPT, aquatherapy, and ART.

 5. Building endurance